FDR_IQT.RdFDR_IQT is a function which uses summary statistics to reduce Winner's

 al. (2016), which was established for this purpose.

-A data frame containing summary statistics from the
+FDR_IQT(summary_data, min_pval = 1e-300)A data frame containing summary statistics from the

 discovery GWAS.
-It must have three columns with column names rsid
+It must have three columns with column names rsid,

-, respectively, and columns beta
+beta and se, respectively, and columns beta and

-must contain numerical values.
+se must contain numerical values.
 Each row must correspond to a

-unique SNP, identified by the numerical value rsid
+unique SNP, identified by the numerical value rsid.

 A numerical value whose purpose is to avoid zero

-\(p\)-values as this introduces issues when qnorm()
+\(p\)-values as this introduces issues when qnorm() is applied.
+Any

 SNP for which its computed \(p\)-value is found to be less than

-is merely re-assigned min_pval
+min_pval is merely re-assigned min_pval as its \(p\)-value

 and the method proceeds.
 By definition, the method makes no adjustment to